Find a career that will have you going places!

 5. The hours are long (but not too long!)

 Ready to embark on a career on the open road?
-If you're looking for a new job that will have you going places—literally—lorry driving could be the answer.
+If you're looking for a new job that will have you going place - literally - lorry driving could be the answer.
 Why not take the time to look into the qualifications today?
-The more you learn about this exciting and in-demand role, the better you will know whether it's the right fit for you.
-Give it a go and do your research.
+The more that you learn about this exciting and in-demand role, the better you will know whether it's the right fit for you.
+Do your research and give it a go!

 Already a qualified HGV driver?
-Spruce up your CV today with our bespoke writing services!
+Spruce up your CV today with our bespoke CV writing services!